linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 05.02.2023 (announcement Linkspreed Assistant)
+- We continue to work on **Linkspreed Assistant** and are proud that it is progressing very well. 🚀

 ### 04.02.2023 (announcement LaaS - Salesy)
 - We continued to work on **Salesy LaaS** and made tremendous progress! ✅